TIY-TN-FEE-2016-spring/gitbook/resources/javascript/cheatsheet.md

 * `.innerHTML` - Reads the HTML string content of an element
 * `.innerHTML = something` - Sets the HTML content of an element AND parses all content as HTML - [Example](http://codepen.io/anon/pen/VapBjV)
 * `.textContent` - READ ONLY: Escaped version of `innerText`
+* `.style` - Object containing the inline style properties for an element
+* `.addEventListener(eventName, callback)` - Registers a callback function to be run when the event named by `eventName` is fired